ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ---

 # Terms and Methods
 Since OOBing can be a complicated process and some of the mechanics are not given a name in the game or need to be defined further, this section is necessary for understanding the Sky OOB Guide as well as people in our communities.
+Feel free to refer to this page if you are confused by a term you're reading.

 **Glide/Flight Mode:**
 The default mode when you’re in the air will be referred to as glide mode.
 The longer, more controlled mode will be referred to as flight mode.